Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 128. How is airway resistance measured?

-It can be measured with a pneumotachometer.
+Airway resistance can be measured using a pneumotachometer.

 129. How is alveolar pressure measured in the body?

-It can be measured with a plethysmograph.
+Alveolar pressure can be measured using a plethysmograph.

 130. How much of the total resistance to flow is attributed to airways smaller than 2 mm in diameter where flow is mainly laminar?